 Dance at St Edmund’s is both exhilarating and liberating to study.
-Lisa Jayn Gordon, the school’s dance teacher and choreographer, brings many years of professional experience with her to work creatively with our pupils in and out of the classroom.
+Amy Payne, the school’s dance teacher and choreographer, brings many years of professional experience with her to work creatively with our pupils in and out of the classroom.

 GCSE Dance helps pupils develop technical and expressive skills as well as knowledge and understanding of dance through performance, choreography and critical appreciation of dance.
 Dance and ‘movement’ are also incorporated into the many IGCSE and A-level Drama practical performances for examination and have helped us achieve grades continually at the top of the mark scheme.